Clare who has lived in Bude for over 25 years, enjoys the company of her 3 children.

 Bude Foodbank is looking to expand its service to not only provide food support, but to additionally support the community with emotional and mental health issues and also in practical ways such as financial and debt support.

-For more information on the work of Bude Foodbank or to support us with a donation, visit www.budefoodbank.org.uk or call them on 01288 488748.
+For more information on the work of Bude Foodbank or to support us with a donation, visit our donation page or call us on 01288 488748.